philterd/philter/docs/docs/api_and_sdks/api/ledger_api.md

 |--------|-----------------------------------|-------------------------------------------------------|
 | `GET`  | `/api/ledger/{documentId}/export` | Export the chain as portable JSON for offline archival. |

 Returns `200 OK` with the export document and a `Content-Disposition` header so it can be saved directly to a file, or `404 Not Found` if no such chain exists.
-Every entry includes its `hash` and `previousHash`, so the exported chain can be re-verified independently of Philter.
+Every entry includes its `hash` and `previousHash`, and the export encloses the public key of each signing key used, so the chain's linkage and its signatures can be checked independently of Philter.
+Recomputing the hashes themselves additionally needs the owning account's internal user id, which is part of the hash but is not carried in the export; see [What the Ledger Proves](../../redaction/ledgers.md#what-the-ledger-proves).

 ```bash
 curl -k -H "Authorization: Bearer <token>" \